 Here are some other ways you can maximise engagement –

 - Post 1-3 times a day

 Take time to get your content right.
 You need great pictures which are properly sized and visually engaging, with a strong brand identity.
 The ratio should be 1:1 and optimum image size is 1080px x 1080px.

-Instagram videos get over 2 times more engagement than Instagram photos, so integrate video into your content plan.
+Instagram videos get significantly more engagement than Instagram photos, so integrate video into your content plan.

 Remember, this is a social network, so people want you to tell stories rather than always directly sell.
 You want to create a loyal tribe of engaged users who are happy to like, comment and share your content and become your online advocate on this platform, in the same way that you develop loyal customers and supporters on Facebook and in person.

 There is no doubt that online marketing is necessary for businesses in this day and age and Instagram is a growing platform which will only get bigger as millennials age and new users come on board.

 If you would like marketing training we provide workshops about social media and traditional marketing all along the Costa del Sol, from Malaga to Gibraltar and can help you harness the power of these important tools.
 Alternatively, we can manage your social media and online marketing for you and make sure these profiles are reflecting your brand in the best possible way.